 In the mood for a killer beer list, a massive menu, and everything from karaoke to pool?
 Barney's is where it's at.

-Wolfgang Puck's high-end Beverly Hills steakhouse is part of a mini chain that fancy pants around the world (there are locations in Dubai and Singapore) swear by.
+Wolfgang Puck's high-end Beverly Hills steakhouse is part of a mini chain that fancy pants around the world (there are locations in Singapore) swear by.
 The pricey cuts are worth every penny, and the cocktails, appetizers, desserts, and general ambience will have you swooning by the end of the night.
+Adjacent to the swanky steakhouse, through two oversized steel and glass doors, is the equally as swanky CUT Lounge -- an intimate space for guests to enjoy a snack or craft cocktail before dinner, after dinner, or for an upscale evening on the town.

 The menu at Robata Jinya might be a bit perplexing at first due to the many options and combinations you can order, but once you sort out what you desire, this "robata-yaki" (fireside cooking) joint will send your taste buds to Tokyo while you sit comfortably in West Hollywood.